logicmonitor/k8s-helm-charts/collectorset-controller/README.md

 - **proxyUser (default: `""`):** The Http/s proxy username.
 - **proxyPass (default: `""`):** The Http/s proxy password.
 - **priorityClassName (default: `""`):** The priority class name for Pod priority.
 If this parameter is set then user must have PriorityClass resource created otherwise Pod will be rejected.
+- **tolerations:** Tolerations are applied to pods, and allow the pods to schedule onto nodes with matching taints.